-Melbourne child custody attorney assisting dads in Brevard County, Florida
+Melbourne child custody attorneys assisting dads in Brevard County, Florida

 When deciding whether a father should have joint custody, or one parent should have a majority of the time share, Florida Courts will consider issues such as: